Benjamin Leon

-Benjamin Leon, Jr. is a Cuban-American businessman and horse enthusiast.
+Benjamin Leon, Jr. (born December 4, 1944) is a Cuban-American businessman and horse enthusiast who was nominated by President Donald Trump to serve as the next United States ambassador to Spain.

-Career
+Early life and career

-Leon was born in Oriente, Cuba in 1944.
-Leon migrated to Miami, Florida in 1961.
+Benjamin Leon was born in Oriente, Cuba in 1944, and in 1961, he migrated to Miami, Florida.
+He is of Spanish-Canarian descent through his great grandparents who were from the Canary Islands that settled in Cuba.
 Leon's father founded Clinica Cuba in 1964 in order to help meet the healthcare needs of newly immigrated Cubans.
-Leon and his father also founded Clínica Asociación Cubana (CAC), one of the first health maintenance organizations in the United States.
+Leon and his father Leon Sr. also founded Clínica Asociación Cubana (CAC), one of the first health maintenance organizations in the United States.
 In 1994, Leon sold CAC to UnitedHealthCare for $500 million.
 In 1996, Leon founded Leon Medical Centers, which provides healthcare to Medicare patients.
 Leon Medical Centers is currently led by Leon's son, Benjamin Leon III, who serves as the company's CEO.

 Besilu Stables

 In the 1980s, Leon established Besilu Stables, and began to show and breed Paso Fino horses.
 In 2008, Leon bought his first Thoroughbred, and soon after started racing horses.
 In 2011, Leon bought Royal Delta for $8.5 million.
 She would win the Eclipse Award for American Champion Three-Year-Old Filly in 2011 and again in 2012 and 2013 as the American Champion Older Dirt Female Horse.